-Why It’s Important to Use a Good Razor for Sensitive Skin
+Why Using A Good Razor For Sensitive Skin Matters

 Men with sensitive skin need to shave just as often as everyone else.
 Unfortunately, the majority of popular shaving products aren’t geared to their special needs.
 The wrong razor (and the wrong creams, balms, and oils) can make sensitive skin worse.
 If you frequently experience irritation after you shave, this isn’t something you should grin and suffer through.